 He also claimed that city court Judge Teneka Frost could not fairly judge the case as she was appointed to her position by Mayor McCarthy.
 He urged her to recuse herself when she refused to strike down McCarthy’s executive order based on motions he filed before his trial.

-In her ruling, Judge Frost relied on a previous New York Supreme Court case which had been ruled on in August, that found McCarthy’s executive order was valid and constitutional.
+In her ruling, Judge Frost relied on a previous New York State Supreme Court case which had been ruled on in August, that found McCarthy’s executive order was valid and constitutional.
 That case had been brought by Daniel “Auditing Erie County” Wormus who challenged the executive order after his own arrest in the building.

 The GoFundMe for the arrest has brought in $2,433.00 out of a $10,000.00 goal since its April launch.
 Reyes was fined $370.00 for the trespassing charges.
 He has vowed to appeal.